Of Myths and Realities

 For most folks, the reality of this substantial, permanent physical disparity between males and females seems incredibly obvious.
 It ought not even be up for discussion.
 Yet somehow it is, because we live in a very strange time, in which inconvenient realities may safely be ignored in favor of obviously fictional, clearly irrational, yet politically correct narratives.
 A simple, fact-based statement such as “Women are not as strong as men” cannot be uttered in public without generating a storm of synthetic outrage.
 By the unwritten rules that now govern our society, such a declaration is forbidden because, even though it may be objectively true, to say it out loud enables repression, enforces the Patriarchy (whatever that is,) and promotes the myth of second-class status for women.
 It is, in effect, hate speech.

-We males and females differ, deeply, in ways too numerous to list, and anyone with sense recognizes this.
-Though there is certainly much behavioral, physical, attitudinal, aptitudinal overlap, our respective bell curves are actually pretty far apart.
+We males and females differ, to the very core of our being, in ways too numerous to list, and anyone with sense recognizes this.
+Though there is certainly much behavioral, physical, attitudinal, aptitudinal overlap, our respective bell curves are actually pretty far apart across a wide range of traits.
 Yet we are forbidden to acknowledge this reality because it contradicts the official fantasy that, but for some minor plumbing issues, we are all exactly alike and wholly equal in every way.

 There is no equivalent movement stirring in the y-chromosome community.
 Imagine the howls of outrage that would ensue, from sea to shining sea, were any males ever so impudent as to assert their supremacy.
 Imagine the strained vocal chords, the epidemic of apoplexy, the barrels of ink spilled in anger, that would follow such effrontery.
 The hypocrisy is staggering.